brandokoch/neovim-ide/README.md

 - to paste select register "a" and paster with p: `"ap`

 ### Macros
+Macros feature is one of the most powerful features of Vim.
+It allows you to record a set of commands you do on text and apply it anywhere you want.

+To record a command:
+- Go on one of the lines you want to perform the command on
+- Start recording the command and store it in a register denoted by a letter (e.g. 'a')
+ - `q<register`, e.g. `qa` stores the command in 'a' register
+- When your command sequence is done press `q`
+- Your command is now saved

+To apply the recorded commands
+- Go to a position in text
+- Do `@<register>`, e.g. `@a`

+To apply the recorded commands to each selected line
+- Select lines with visual mode
+- Do `:normal @<register>`

 - https://stackoverflow.com/questions/390174/in-vim-how-do-i-apply-a-macro-to-a-set-of-lines
 - https://vim.fandom.com/wiki/Delete_all_lines_containing_a_pattern
 If you want to delete that line instead do `:cfdo g/to_replace/d | :w`